 Step 6: Finishing Touches

-Well, it’s basically just making your bed again.
+Well, it’s just making your bed again.
 Attach your bed sheet, pillows, mattress pads, mattress protectors, and everything you need to sleep peacefully and restfully.

 Do You Have To Let A Memory Foam Mattress Topper Air Out?

 Yes.
-New memory foam mattress toppers need to air out to remove VOCs (volatile organic compounds), which are bad for your respiratory health.
+New memory foam mattress toppers need to air out to remove VOCs (volatile organic compounds), which are bad for respiratory health.